 Arcangelo Corelli was one of the top Italian violinists and composers of the high Baroque.
 Unfortunately, he wrote precious little music.
 His Opus 6 Concerti Grossi are absolute gems and perfect for holiday listening.
 In fact, Concerto No. 8 from the collection is called the “Christmas Concerto.”

 After reading Eric Silbin’s book (above) I went on a binge listening to all the Bach recordings I have and even ordering a few more.
 If you don’t know any Bach the Harpsichord Concerti are a perfect place to start.
 They combine Bach’s considerable writing genius with beautiful tunes.

 You’ll be watching…

 Perhaps my favorite movie of all time.
 Jean-Pierre Jeunet’s Amalie from 2001 is in essence a modern day fairy tale of life in Paris set in Montmartre.
 Amalie, the title character played by the lovely Audrey Tatou, sets out to change the lives of those around her all the while struggling with her own loneliness.
 I’ve watched Amalie dozens of times and never tire of the film’s beauty and slight surreal quality.
 I’m also reminded of how profound the smallest act of kindness can be.
 If you’ve never seen Amalie you must put it on your “to watch” list.
-But also be forewarned that there is nudity and adult content in the film.
-After all, it’s French and we’re all adults, for god’s sake.
+Be forewarned that there is nudity and adult content in the film.
+But after all, it’s French–and we’re all adults, for god’s sake.

 One last sip…